smiletrl/mq/README.md

 In commerce app, user puts one order but not paid yet.
 There are two things to be done after order is created:

 - Order service.
 Cancel this order if order is not paid for 5 minutes or other time duration.
-- Notify servvice.
+- Notify service.
 Send one email notification out for this order.

 When this `event` (one new order is created) happens, we will insert two messages into table `queues`.
 Each message will have its own consumer.